 Different Types of Scholarship Offers

 There are both merit-based options and scholarships awarded based on financial need.
 It is important to research the various options and criteria.
 If you meet or exceed particular standards that are stated by the scholarship-giver, you may be a recipient.
 Academic achievement and merit-based scholarships may be given on a combination of a certain interest, trait, or academic achievement.
+Additionally, many scholarships require you to write an essay.
+These scholarships can be quite valuable, as this requirement can lead to less competition.

 Lots of scholarships are given to specific groups of people.
 For example, there are scholarships for military families, or graduate student scholarships.
 Others are for people or a specific background or where your parents or you are employed.
 The possibilities and different criteria are endless.